varangian-core/docs/content/document-system/_index.md

 ![Magick](magic.gif)
 {{% /expand %}}

-### Where can I access SDS?
+### Where can I access the SDS?

 **Publicly Accessible Information**<br>
 [SDS documents](http://docs.elitemetalfinishing.org/)

 {{% notice tip %}}
-Login information for the public is accessing through
+Login for the public access to Safety Data Sheet is granted upon request.
 {{% /notice %}}

 **Controlled Documents**<br>
-_Require private privileges_
+Access to controlled document is restricted only to current Elite Metal Finishing, LLC employees.